Facebook Advertising 101: Understanding Facebook Ads Metrics

 Facebook advertising can be incredibly challenging for business owners.
 It’s especially difficult to navigate the advertising realm for those who are relying on Facebook ads as a major source of clientele.
 However, there is a way of ensuring that your ad objectives align with your metrics, thus ensuring that your Facebook advertising campaigns are bringing in the best results they possibly can.
 How?
 You simply need to align your current advertising objectives with the metrics that you’re tracking at the moment.

 Awareness is the first objective marketers go for.
 This objective revolves around getting people to know about your brand or product.
 The goal is to create brand awareness and generate interest, achieved especially well on Facebook, Instagram, and other Meta platforms.
-The ads metrics used to measure awareness include:

 • Reach: The number of people who saw your ad.